din14970/personal-site/content/pages/resume.md

 <a href="https://pypi.org/project/hyperspy/"><h6>Hyperspy</h6></a>
 </div>
 <div class="col-md-10">
-Hyperspy is an open source n-dimensional data analysis and visualization toolbox focused on spectral data such as EDX and EELS.
+Hyperspy is an open source n-dimensional data analysis and visualization toolbox focused on microscopy and spectral data such as EDX and EELS.
 I fixed some bugs and added features to the Velox EMD reader.
 </div>
 </div>